lazamar/markdown-parser/README.md

 Outcome of West London Hack Night challenge.
 A markdown parser created within 90 minutes.

-Parses header 1, paragraphs, inline code blocks, paragraphs and links.
+Parses header 1, paragraphs, inline code blocks and links.

 Reads from stdin and outputs to stdout.